-Dr Liz Tompsett is a Council member and a busy surgeon.
-We spoke with Liz about giving back to the profession, maintaining work life balance and patient communication, and how she forged a successful career.
+Dr Liz Tompsett is the Council's deputy president and a busy surgeon.
+We spoke with Liz about giving back to the medical profession, work life balance and patient communication, and how she forged a successful career.

 You’ve been involved with the Medical Council since 2007.
 What drives you to do this regulatory work on top of being a busy surgeon?